yz6028693/Evolution_Strategy_with_Archimedean_Spiral/README.md

 <a><img src="Gif&Images/ES_WithGroup.gif" width = 50% position = 'ralative'></a>
 </div>

-I consider each blue point as a planet, as a result, the environment of this demo look like this (Rescaled gravitational field in this 2-D space):
+I consider each blue point as a planet, as a result, the environment of this demo looks like this (Rescaled gravitational field in this 2-D space):

 <a><img src="Gif&Images/Environment.png" width = 50% position = 'ralative'></a>